 Pollard’s essay was written for the catalogue of William Andrews Clark Jr.’s collection, published in 1921 by John Henry Nash.
+Until now there is no record of it having been reprinted.
 Rather than a straight historical account of the two presses, Pollard offers a meditation on their influences and influence, particularly in matters of design and typography.
-It is embellished here with calligraphy by Martin Jackson, and accompanied by a leaf from both of the presses: the Kelmscott’s Golden Legend and the Doves' English Bible.
+It is embellished here with calligraphy by Martin Jackson, and accompanied by a leaf from both of the presses: the Kelmscott’s Golden Legend and the Doves English Bible.

-The Printed copies (25 pp., issued at $750) were cased at HM in quarter cloth with painted paper over boards.
+The Printed copies (25 pp.) were cased at HM in quarter cloth with painted paper over boards.
 The Wriiten copies were bound by Claudia Cohen: quarter vellum, sewn on tapes laced into boards covered with original paste papers that have been tooled in gilt, issued in a clamshell box.